kulcsarrudolf/pasztor.at/content/blog/2019-01-23-why-people-want-kubernetes.md

 categories: blog
 date: "2019-01-23T00:00:00Z"
 publishDate: "2019-01-23T00:00:00Z"
-excerpt: I've previously argued that running Kubernetes is hard.
+summary: I've previously argued that running Kubernetes is hard.
 Why do people still want it?
 Let's look past the hype train and take a gander through the valuable things k8s provides.
-fbimage: /assets/img/why-kubernetes.png
+fbimage: posts/why-kubernetes.png
-googleimage: /assets/img/why-kubernetes.png
+googleimage: posts/why-kubernetes.png
-preview: /assets/img/why-kubernetes.jpg
+preview: posts/why-kubernetes.jpg
 sharing:
   discord: '@everyone If Kubernetes is so hard, why do people still want it?
 Let''s
     look past the hype train!
 (Thanks to @nivisi#1337 this comes ahead of schedule!)'